ashupp/SFX-100-Streamdeck/README.md

 - Close SimFeedback if it is running
 - Locate Extensions folder.
 Delete Folder "StreamdeckExtension"
 - Unzip the new version of the extension into the Simfeedback extension dir
-- Start SimFeedback, re-enable the extension and autostart if necessary and check if the version is the new one
+- Start SimFeedback, re-enable the extension and autostart and check if the version is the new one
 - Click on the extensions tab to see if the extension is running

 **Update StreamDeck plugin**